 Wills, Trusts, & Estate Planning

-Estate planning is the process that an individual (or family) takes to ensure that their assets are given to the people they want, at the times that they want.
-For example, you may want your children to receive all of your money, but only when they turn 25, we can ensure that happens.
-An estate planning attorney like Samantha J. Fitzgerald can also provide the legal documents that allow your loved ones to make decisions on your behalf should you ever become unable to make those decisions on your own.
+To ensure that your assets are awarded to the specific people you choose, at the time you want, you need a customized estate plan created just for you by your estate planning attorney.
+For example, if you want your children to receive all of your money, but only after they turn 25, we can ensure that happens.
+An estate planning attorney like Samantha J. Fitzgerald can also provide the legal documents that allow your loved ones to make decisions on your behalf should you ever become unable to make those decisions yourself.